7 min read

 Nerves

 Handler nerves are the most destructive invisible force in the show ring, and they are transmitted directly down the lead to the dog.
 A handler who is anxious produces a dog that is anxious.
 This is not metaphor — it is biomechanics.
 Tension in the hand travels through the lead to the collar, altering how the dog holds its neck and therefore its entire topline.
 A shortened, tight lead creates a dog that presses forward or drops its shoulder, destroying the outline the judge needs to evaluate.
-Managing nerves is therefore not a psychological luxury; it is a technical requirement of the craft.
-The path to nervous control is not elimination of anxiety but habituation through volume.
+Managing nerves is a technical requirement of the craft.
+The path to nervous control is habituation through volume.
 Show more.
-Compete in classes where the stakes are low.
 Enter shows where you know the competition is strong and use them as training environments rather than target wins.
-Over time, the physiological stress response reduces as the environment becomes familiar.
 The handler who has shown one hundred times is structurally calmer than the handler who has shown ten, regardless of natural temperament.

 D